ReidWestervelt/excel-projects/Project_2_Analysis/README.md

 ## Conclusion

-I created this analysis to learn higher level excel functionality and practice emulating an analysis that would be similar to that requested by an employer.
+I created this analysis to develop higher-level Excel skills and practice emulating an analysis similar to one an employer might request.
 Utilizing the data from Luke Barousse and leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and cloud technologies.